microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/multi_distributions/connected_cluster/_index.md

   ![Screenshot showing a running kubectl command](./03.png)

-If you already have a workload running on your cluster, you can view it using other kubectl commands, like the following screenshot illustrates:
+If you already have a workload running on your cluster, you can view it using other kubectl commands, as the following screenshot illustrates:

   ![Screenshot showing an example kubectl command](./04.png)